Skip to Content

 Selection and award criteria:

 • Finalists will present their posters to faculty and/or PhD-level research scientist judges.
-Posters will be evaluated on the presence, quality and details of the key sections of a poster (see abstract), as well as level of content knowledge and engagement.
+Posters will be evaluated on the inclusion, quality, and details of the key sections of the poster (see Rubric below), as well as the presenter's level of content knowledge and delivery.
 Winners will be announced at the GSRD Awards Ceremony.

 Prizes: